 While the ’80s became the decade that established hip-hop as a musical art form capable of becoming a big influence in American culture, it was the ’90s hip-hop movement that secured hip-hop’s stature as a musical force able to attract listeners by the millions and generate even more commerce.
 Bronx-born producer Buckwild was, and continues to be, instrumental in this ever-growing movement.

-An advance in Buckwild’s already promising career took place in1996 when he provided the late, great Notorious B.I.G. with the mellow exotic-backdrop for “Story To Tell”, off the multi-platinum release Life After Death.
+An advance in Buckwild’s already promising career took place in1996 when he provided the late, great Notorious B.I.G. with the mellow exotic-backdrop for “Story To Tell” off the multi-platinum release Life After Death.
 The song became one of the greatest rap-tales in hip-hop history.
-Soon thereafter Buckwild accommodated memorable backgrounds for legends like Jay-Z, Kool G. Rap and the late Big Pun, respectively.
+Buckwild would go on to create memorable backgrounds for legends like Jay-Z, Kool G. Rap and the late Big Pun.